Sasha suggests apprenticeships in times of academic uncertainty

 On top of that, there are loads of career choices.
 People often think apprenticeships are for just practical jobs, but actually there are positions in coaching, business administration, customer service, digital technology, hairdressing and even management positions.

-What’s more, with an apprenticeship, you get real, hands-on practical experience in a real job role, learning the right skills in a real environment.
+What’s more, with an apprenticeship, you get real, hands-on practical experience in a real job role.
+You learn the right skills in a real environment.

 I started working for Anderson at 16 as part of its apprenticeship scheme.
-I had excelled in maths and design at school, and university could have been an option for me, but I had a father who worked in the construction industry and I’d be lying if I said he wasn’t one of my biggest inspirations.
+Having excelled in maths and design at school, and university could have been an option for me.
+But I had a father who worked in the construction industry.
+I’d be lying if I said he wasn’t one of my biggest inspirations.

-I would hang out at my dad’s workplace from the age of 13 and lend a hand on Saturdays and realised that it was a lot more fun than being stuck in a classroom.
+I would hang out at my dad’s workplace from the age of 13 and lend a hand on Saturdays.
+Quickly I realised that it was a lot more fun than being stuck in a classroom.